jharwell/sierra/docs/src/tutorials/project/project.rst

      all files are required when running a stage that utilizes them):

      - ``main.yaml`` - Main SIERRA configuration file.
 This file is required for all pipeline stages.
-See :doc:`main_config` for documentation.
+See :ref:`ln-sierra-tutorials-project-main-config` for documentation.

      - ``controllers.yaml`` - Configuration for controllers (input file/graph
        generation).
 This file is required for all pipeline stages.
-See :doc:`main_config` for documentation.
+See :ref:`ln-sierra-tutorials-project-main-config` for documentation.

      - ``intra-graphs-line.yaml`` - Configuration for intra-experiment
        linegraphs.
 This file is optional.
 If it is present, graphs defined in it